Skip to main content

 # Define the ARN for the IAM role.

-Run the following command to connect to your EKS cluster and display your current configuration:
+Run the following commands to connect to your EKS cluster and list all service accounts present in your namespace:

 aws eks update-kubeconfig --region "${AWS_REGION}" --name "${EKS_CLUSTER_NAME}"